Appdynamics/appdynamics_flutter_agent/example/README.md

 # appdynamics_mobilesdk_example

-Demonstrates how to use the appdynamics_mobilesdk plugin.
+Demonstrates how to use the appdynamics_agent plugin.

 ## Getting Started